openvinotoolkit/model_server/docs/python_support/reference.md

 - inputs and outputs of each node in the graph
 - connections between the nodes
 - graph and nodes options
+- input stream handlers (defines conditions that must be met to launch `Process` in the node)

 ### PythonExecutorCalculator